mstueben/pg-tools/pg-dsl/README.md

         }

         Inactive -> Idle {
-            guard { PersistentError != No }
+            guard { PersistentFault != No }
         }
     }
 }
 ```

-We have just defined a new transition for the graph `Robot` which leads from `Inactive` to `Idle` and may be triggered only when `PersistentError` is not in state `No`.
+We have just defined a new transition for the graph `Robot` which leads from `Inactive` to `Idle` and may be triggered only when `PersistentFault` is not in state `No`.

 In our plausibility checks, we always have the keyword `nofaults` available.
-This keywords always evaluates to an expression where all error graphs are in the state `No`, in this case to
+This keywords always evaluates to an expression where all fault graphs are in the state `No`, in this case to

 ```
-PersistentError = No & TransientError = No
+PersistentFault = No & TransientFault = No
 ```

-This comes in handy when you want to execute the plausibility checks under the assumption that no errors ever occur:
+This comes in handy when you want to execute the plausibility checks under the assumption that no faults ever occur:

 ```
 model Robot {
-    errors {
+    faults {
-        persistent Errorgraph
+        persistent Faultgraph
     }

     specify {